David George Plotkin: Career

 Plotkin published a book of poems called Ghetto Gutters in 1927.
 A contemporary review remarked that "the poems are sometimes crude and immature; over-sentimental and yet callous," but also "redolent with the spicy garlic smells of Brownsville and the Bronx."

 Plotkin was approached by the publisher Samuel Roth, who asked Plotkin to write a book for him.
 Plotkin agreed to write a novel about Singapore, in which, he said, "I will ... project my imagination out into the Far East and write an allegory about me and my wife."
 Plotkin had never been to Singapore.
 He researched his subject in the New York Library, and wrote a novel entitled Rage in Singapore between November, 1941 and February, 1942.
 The book contained a description of Singapore's fall to the Japanese; and Singapore actually fell to the Japanese just as Plotkin completed his manuscript.
 Roth published Rage in Singapore as a work of non-fiction, and claimed that Plotkin "was at Penang with his wife when the Japs captured the island."

 In September 1941, Roth paid Plotkin "for translating Hitler's manuscript" which appeared in print (with an introduction by Upton Sinclair) as Hitler's Doctor, one of Roth's best-selling books.

 In 1946, Plotkin published The Plot Against America, an exposé of U.S. Senator Burton K. Wheeler.
 An incensed Wheeler asked the FBI to investigate; the FBI turned his file over the House Un-American Activities Committee.
 In the process, the government made a connection between Plotkin and Roth.

-In 1951, he published My Sister and I (1951), a memoir attributed to Friedrich Nietzsche, which was also published by Samuel Roth.
-It asserted that Nietzsche had had an incestuous affair with his sister Elizabeth, and that he also had an affair with Richard Wagner's wife Cosima.
-The Princeton philosopher Walter Kauffmann dismissed My Sister and I as a forgery, but some scholars still uphold its authenticity.
+In 1951 My Sister and I, a memoir attributed to Friedrich Nietzsche, was published, also by Samuel Roth.
+It alleged that Nietzsche had had an incestuous affair with his sister Elizabeth, and that he also had an affair with Richard Wagner's wife Cosima.
+The Princeton philosopher Walter Kauffmann dismissed My Sister and I as a forgery by Plotkin, but some scholars still uphold its authenticity.
 Plotkin is also the likely author of My Life and Loves in Greenwich Village (1954), which was attributed to the bohemian writer Maxwell Bodenheim and published by Samuel Roth.